splayemu/spencerapple.com/src/content/preprocess_d3_visualizations/index.md

 ## Building the D3 Graphs

+Creating the graphs on the server is very dandy, but in order to have complex dynamic effects, there does need to be Javascript running on the client as well.
+I solved that by running the same code both on the client and server.
+The graph generation code [detects if it's running in Node](https://www.npmjs.com/package/detect-node) and, if it's running on the server, creates the SVG element and axices.
+If running on the client, it loads in the svg element already created and then adds dynamic effects.

 Following Mike Bostocks' [Towards Reusable Charts](https://bost.ocks.org/mike/chart/), I wanted to create an easy to use and reusable component to generate graphs for my data visualizations.

 The important chunk of code is the chartWithAxices component below.
 It follows the D3 method chaining style and accepts functions as parameters to generate the X and Y scales.
 Notice that the actual d3 scales are created here and are used to create the axices, then are passed to the plot callbacks in order to help render the graphs.

-The graph generation code [detects if it's running in Node](https://www.npmjs.com/package/detect-node) and branches to either the server or client code.
-The code if running on the server creates the SVG element and axices, while if running on the client loads in the svg element already created.

 ```javascript
 // chartWithAxices creates an svg chart with the x and y axices